straccio/speedTest.net-cli/README.md

 Usage:
 ------
 <pre>
     --getlist                       Download the list server.
 	--location=[server location]    Tell server localtion example 'cesena'.
                                     If not specified it find the best sever in 100km.
     --server=[server url]           Specify a custom url server --nobest                        Don't find the best server, execute test on all servers.
                                     You need to specify a location.
     --proxy=[host:port]             Force using defined proxy server.
     --noproxy                       Force NOT using even if define the env http_proxy.
     --nagios                        Force Nagios output, verbose still disabled --smalltest                     Execute test with small upload and download files.
     --verbose                       Execute script with verbose loggin, no Nagios output.
-	--help|-h|-?:			This help.
+    --help|-h|-?
+This help.
 </pre>
 Examples:
 ---------